apache/hudi/rfc/rfc-56/rfc-56.md

 ### [1] Check Marker Conflict

-As we know, hoodie has two ways to create and maintain markers:
+As we know, Hudi has two ways to create and maintain markers:

 1. DirectWriteMarkers: individual marker file corresponding to each data file is directly created by the writer.
 2. TimelineServerBasedWriteMarkers: marker operations are all handled at the timeline service which serves as a proxy

-Therefore, for different types of Marker, we must implement the corresponding check marker conflict logic.
-Here we design a new interface `HoodieEarlyConflictDetectionStrategy` to ensure the scalability of checking marker conflict.
+Therefore, for different types of Marker, we must implement the corresponding conflict detection logic based on the markers.
+Here we design a new interface `HoodieEarlyConflictDetectionStrategy` to ensure the extensibility of checking marker conflict.

 ![](flow1.png)

 In this design, we provide `SimpleTransactionDirectMarkerBasedEarlyConflictDetectionStrategy` and `SimpleDirectMarkerBasedEarlyConflictDetectionStrategy` for DirectWriteMarkers to perform corresponding conflict detection and conflict resolution.
-And we provide `AsyncTimelineMarkerEarlyConflictDetectionStrategy ` for TimelineServerBasedWriteMarkers to perform corresponding conflict detection and conflict resolution
+And we provide `AsyncTimelineMarkerEarlyConflictDetectionStrategy` for TimelineServerBasedWriteMarkers to perform corresponding conflict detection and conflict resolution

 #### DirectWriteMarkers related strategy